Eb0nY-April14/DjangoShoppingList/README.md

         i) As an Existing User, I want to be able to delete my list and have a blank space to start a new list.

         j) As an Existing User, I want to be able to enter my item's quantity and unit price and get the total price calculated and displayed automatically.

+Agile Approach Used

+* I used a kanban board on GitHub as the agile planning tool for my Django app.
+A project was created in GitHub with issues and milestones set.
+I also used the MoSCoW labelling technique to prioritise my user stories into Must-Have, Should-Have, Could-Have and Won't-Have.
+At the start, I put all my user stories in the "To do" section of the board, then I moved the 3 Must-Haves into the "In progress" section and once I finished working on a functionality and everything responds as I want, I then move it to the "Done" section.

 # Database Schema